xpack/web-jekyll/pages/dev-tools/qemu-arm/install.md

 {% capture linux %}
 ### Download

-The GNU/Linux versions of **xPack QEMU Arm** are packed as TGZ archives.
+The GNU/Linux versions of **xPack QEMU Arm** are packed as plain archives.
 Download the latest version named like:

 - `xpack-qemu-arm-2.8.0-7-linux-x64.tgz`